microsoft/PSRule/README.md

 ## Getting started

 The following example shows basic PSRule usage.
 For specific use cases see [scenarios](#scenarios).

+For frequently asked questions, see the [FAQ](docs/features.md#frequently-asked-questions-faq).

 ### Define a rule